Pediatric ADHD Evaluation and Management Clinic in Cincinnati, Milford, and Norwood/Hyde Park OH

 An ADHD evaluation typically consists of one of our providers reviewing the patient’s medical history, taking a detailed history of the concerning behaviors while noting family history, and then collecting data on symptom rating scales to assess whether a diagnosis is supported.

 Contact us if you are concerned that your child may have ADHD.
-We have convenient locations to serve you.
+We have convenient locations to serve you in Milford, and Norwood/Hyde Park OH.
 For more information, call us or request an appointment online.
 We serve patients from Milford OH, Hyde Park OH, Cincinnati OH, Blue Ash OH, Montgomery OH, Loveland OH, Mt.
 Orab OH, Newtown OH, and Kenwood OH.